-The study will present a number of alternative CSO control plans outlining their costs and control performance (benefits) for review and consideration by City Council.
+When completed, the study will present a number of alternative CSO control plans outlining their costs and control performance (benefits) for review and consideration by City Council.

-The brochures published provide information on the study progress, including details regarding the effects of CSOs on river quality (Phase 1), and the feasibility, costs and benefits of the various CSO control options studied (Phase 2).
+The brochures published to date provide information on the study progress, including details regarding the effects of CSOs on river quality (Phase 1), and the feasibility, costs and benefits of the various CSO control options studied (Phase 2).